How to make an ester

 Another method for purifying esters is extraction with solvents.
 This technique relies on the different solubilities of the ester and other compounds in a particular solvent.
 By choosing an appropriate solvent, the ester can be selectively extracted and separated from the reaction mixture.

-See also How to ghost vape beginner
+See also How to grow samphire

 The solvent is added to the reaction mixture and mixed thoroughly.
 After allowing the solvent to settle, the layers separate, and the ester-containing layer can be removed and further purified if needed.
 Common solvents used for this purpose include diethyl ether, petroleum ether, and dichloromethane.